 Employees who voluntarily leave employment (quit) are due all wages and commissions on the next regularly scheduled payday.
 If the payday is within five days of the last day of work, the employer has up to 20 days to make final payment.

 Demanding your final wages

-Write a letter to your former employer demanding wages.
-The Minnesota Department of Labor and Industry (DLI) has prepared a sample letter template for those who have quit a job and for those who have been terminated from a job.
-It is important to demand the wages in writing so you have a record of your request and when it was made.
-It may also be beneficial to send your demand by certified mail so you know when the employer received the demand.
+Write a letter to your former employer demanding your wages.
+The Minnesota Department of Labor and Industry (DLI) has prepared a sample letter for those who have quit a job and for those who have been terminated from a job.
+You may want to use certified mail so you know when the employer received your letter.

-File a wage claim with the Labor Standards unit at DLI.
-If your employer does not pay you in a timely manner after receiving your written demand for wages, contact the Labor Standards unit at 651-284-5070 or firstname.lastname@example.org to file a wage claim.
-To ensure DLI is able to process your claim, have the following information ready:
+If your employer does not pay you after receiving your letter, contact the Labor Standards unit to file a wage claim.
+The following information will be requested:

-– your former employer's name, address, telephone number and manager or owner's name;
+– the employer's name, address, telephone number and the manager or owner's name;

 – the date of your last day of work;

-– the amount you are due in final wages (if unknown provide as accurate an estimate as possible);
+– the amount you are due in final wages.

-Go to court.
-Employees also have the option of filing a claim in court if the employer does not pay final wages as required under Minnesota Statutes 181.13 or 181.14.
+Employees also have the option of filing a claim in court if the employer does not pay final wages as required under Minnesota law.

-In addition to the amount of final wages due, employees may also recover one day of average wages for each day the employer is late in paying (up to 15 days).
+– In addition to final wages due, employees may also recover one day of average wages for each day the employer is late in paying (up to 15 days).